kigster/bashmatic/doc/SHDOC.md

 ## Using `shdocument`

-This is a short example showing various options you can use with `shdocument`:
+This is wwa short example showing various options you can use with `shdocument`:

 ```bash
 shdocument ~/.bashmatic/lib/shdoc.sh > /tmp/shdoc.md